hugoferreira/hugoferreira.github.com/_posts/2019-04-16-a-tale-of-async-and-tests.md

 fc.assert(fc.property(fc.string(), text => contains(text, text)))
 ```

 Fast-check bases itself on the notion of *arbitraries*.
 An `Arbitrary<T>` is a generator of `T`'s.
 How does it know how to generate `T`'s?
 Well, someone (which might have been you) coded it in such a way that given a random number, it would produce a deterministic uniform distribution of random `T`'s.
-Fast-check already provides us with built-in arbitraries to generate natural numbers, booleans, strings and arrays of stuff... amongst others.
+Fast-check already provides us with [built-in arbitraries](https://github.com/dubzzz/fast-check/blob/master/documentation/1-Guides/Arbitraries.md) to generate natural numbers, booleans, strings and arrays of stuff... amongst others.
 Then, it is up to its internal engine (which is called using `property()`) to check that our property remains valid for any arbitrary input.

 If all it did was generate random stuff, it wouldn't be any better than my "statistical test".
 So it does some additional clever things.
 First, fast-check also believes in the *small-scope hypothesis*: arbitraries may be *statistically biased* towards typical problematic situations.
 In the case of integers, you know the drill: `0`, `1`, `-1`, `-Infinity` and `+Infinity` are the usual suspects.
 Second, values generated by an `Arbitrary<T>` may also provide a `shrink(prev: Ts): Stream<Ts>` function, which may be used to *shrink* a counter-example once it has been found.

 ## A Test for AsyncSemaphore

-First, let's implement a test for the AsyncSemaphore.
+Let's implement a test for the AsyncSemaphore.
 We start by specifying how to generate a test:

 ```typescript
 import { assert, asyncProperty, nat as aNat, array as anArray, boolean as aBoolean } from 'fast-check'